samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 # Guarantees & Safety

-## How does TF control the issuing of further tokens?

-The management team of ThreeFold will suggest when it makes sense to issue more tokens.
-This will be based on a combination of following criteria

- - There is a concrete need for additional capacity in the grid.
- - Value of Tokens went up too quickly.
- - Not enough liquid Tokens (more demand than supply for allowing people to buy capacity)

-Majority is required on our boards (Foundation & Community) before issuing of tokens can happen.

-## Can I reclaim assets owned by ThreeFold foundation?
+## Can I reclaim assets owned by ThreeFold Foundation?

 No. Token Holders should not expect to profit from reclaiming assets or cash from the Foundation.
 Profits for Token Holders should come from selling the Tokens at a price that is higher than the price at which the Token was purchased.